Ricardo Monreal (footballer)

-Ricardo Saúl Monreal Morales (born 10 February 2001) is a Mexican professional footballer who plays as a forward for Liga MX club Necaxa.
+Ricardo Saúl Monreal Morales (born 10 February 2001) is a Mexican professional footballer who plays as a forward for Liga MX club Tigres UANL.

+Club Career

+Born in Zacatecas, Monreal began his professional career at just 16, making his debut with Alebrijes de Oaxaca in the Ascenso MX.

+He joined Necaxa ahead of the Apertura 2018 and made his Liga MX debut against Tijuana in February 2019.
+After loan spells with Oaxaca and Pumas Tabasco, he returned to Necaxa in 2022.

+In August 2026, Monreal joined Tigres UANL.

 International career

 Monreal made his debut for the Mexico national team on 31 May 2024, in a friendly against Bolivia.